Agricultural Literacy Curriculum Matrix

 *If you do not have local access to a cotton farm to obtain cotton bolls, the Cotton Boll Kit is available for purchase from agclassroomstore.com.

 - Carded wool,* 1/4" wide and 14" long piece per student

 Essential Files (maps, charts, pictures, or documents)

-boll: the part of the cotton plant that contains the seeds; the pod or capsule of some plants, such as cotton and flax
+boll: the part of a cotton plant that contains the seeds; the pod or capsule of some plants, such as cotton and flax

 cotton gin: a machine that separates the seeds, seed hulls, and other small objects from the fibers of cotton